StevenMa888/learning-notes-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a frontend webpack dev server.
 Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the frontend source files.

-The app will automatically reload if you change any of the source files.
+Go to /server, run `nodemon index.js` for a backend node dev server at `http://localhost:1234/`.
+The app will automatically reload if you change any of the backend source files.

 ## Code scaffolding